-The parties and their attorneys, and a representative of any insurance carrier involved (participant(s)) shall take part in the mediation session.
-The parties may also designate other individuals to accompany them and participate in mediation.
+The parties and their attorneys, and a representative of any insurance carrier involved (participants) shall take part in the mediation session unless otherwise ordered by the Court.
+The parties may also designate other individuals to accompany them and participate in mediation unless otherwise ordered by the Court.
 The participants shall have full authority to settle the case and the attorney representing each side shall be the lawyer primarily responsible for handling the trial of the matter.
 Only those whose attendance would impose undue hardship will be excused by the mediator or assigned judge from participating in the session.
-Unless the mediator or assigned judge decides otherwise, any participant excused from appearing in person must be available to participate by telephone.
-Any participant who fails to take part in a session without being excused by the assigned judge will be subject to sanctions in accordance with Section G of this rule.
+Unless the mediator or assigned judge decides otherwise, any participant excused from appearing in person must be available to participate by telephone or Zoom.
+Any participant who fails to take part in a session without being excused by the assigned Judge will be subject to sanctions in accordance with Section G of this rule.